Yibo-0820/GSU_conv_ldm_onet/README.md

 ## Dataset

 To evaluate a pretrained model or train a new model from scratch, you have to obtain the respective dataset.
-In this paper, we consider 4 different datasets:
+In this paper, we consider the following dataset:

-### ShapeNet
-You can download the dataset (73.4 GB) by running the [script](https://github.com/autonomousvision/occupancy_networks#preprocessed-data) from Occupancy Networks.
-After, you should have the dataset in `data/ShapeNet` folder.

 ### Synthetic Indoor Scene Dataset
 For scene-level reconstruction, we create a synthetic dataset of 5000